 Most contemporary mousse recipes use pre-made chocolate bars, chocolate chips, etc. which already contain a built-in thickener, cocoa butter.
 Using those, you can get by with reducing the ingredient list to just two items; chocolate and whipped egg whites or chocolate and whipped cream, although using whipped cream instead of eggs doesn’t produce quite the same results.
 I didn’t want to use chocolate so neither of these would work for me.
 And I didn’t want to use eggs or dairy cream.
 Almost every recipe I saw called for either one of those or both.
-I wanted to make a berry mousse sans milk and eggs.
+I wanted a berry mousse sans milk and eggs.
 Funny to think that in all my research and recollection over the years I never came across one recipe for a true berry mousse.
 So it looked as though I would have to invent one myself.
 As the saying goes “necessity is the mother of invention”.
 Okay maybe not a necessity but definitely a worthwhile pursuit since I had a very special purpose in mind.

 This mousse is luscious and silky smooth; very similar to the traditional cooked version of a mousse, only much easier to make.
-Just soak the nuts, blend away, chill and voi·là! you have a beautiful and mouthwatering berry mousse, replete with air pockets.
-It’s become one of my go-to desserts for entertaining, and it’s never failed me.
+Just soak the nuts, blend away, chill and voi·là! you have a beautiful and mouthwatering berry mousse, replete with air pockets and spongy texture.
+It’s become one of my go-to desserts for entertaining, and has never failed me.
 Now you don’t have to go to France.
 Oh, but you want to see the Louvre.
 In that case, you may just have to take that trip.
 Have a gorgeous and fruitful time.
 And while you’re there, sample the mousse, and let me know how mine measures up.
 In the meantime, I hope you enjoy this light and lovely dessert. À la procaine (until next time).

 This recipe is raw, dairy and gluten-free, and serves 4 – 5 persons.